COSMIC-PopSynth/COSMIC/docs/install/index.rst

     USING IPYTHON OR JUPYTER-NOTEBOOKS WITH COSMIC ENVIRONMENT

-    Please note that using the global instance of the conda jupyter-notebook or ipython will most likely fail when trying to use cosmic.
+    Please note that using the global instance of the conda jupyter-notebook or ipython will most likely fail when trying to use COSMIC.
-    PLEASE explicitly install both into the cosmic environment with either
+    PLEASE explicitly install both into the COSMIC environment with either

     ``conda install jupyter ipython``